Honoring those who served

 It was — as all wars are — a terrible war.

 And it gave rise to what today is called Veterans Day in the United States.

-First proclaimed in November 1919 by President Wilson as Armistice Day,6 it became Veterans Day in 1954,7 and it is, now, our opportunity to pause to thank every man and woman who has ever served this nation, wearing the uniform of its military services.
+First proclaimed in November 1919 by President Wilson as Armistice Day,6 it became Veterans Day in 1954,7 a day and time to honor not those who perished (that’s Memorial Day, in May), but every man and woman who has ever served this nation, wearing the uniform of its military services.

-So many of them from my own family.8
+Including so so many in my own family.8

 Among them, my brothers and sister:

 Evan H. Geissler, U.S. Air Force